Godly Woman Characteristic (Series): Not malicious

 Yeast is an amazing agent.
 A small amount will have a powerful effect on the dough.
 In Matthew 13:33, Jesus told a parable comparing the kingdom of heaven to a woman using a little yeast “until it worked throughout the dough.”
 Just a little from us can cause a tremendous impact in the kingdom of heaven.

 There is another fact about yeast though that is important.
-The yeast must be fresh to work in how it supposed to, otherwise the dough produced will be hard and flat.
-Paul, in his first letter to the Corinthians, was addressing the rampant disregard towards sexual immorality in the church.
+The yeast must be fresh to work in how it supposed to; otherwise, the dough produced will be stiff and flat.
+In his first letter to the Corinthians, Paul was addressing the rampant disregard towards sexual immorality in the church.
 He referenced getting rid of malice and wickedness and replacing it with sincerity and truth.

 Your boasting is not good.
 Don’t you know that a little yeast leavens the whole batch of dough?
 Get rid of the old yeast, so that you may be a new unleavened batch—as you really are.
 For Christ, our Passover lamb, has been sacrificed.
 Therefore let us keep the Festival, not with the old bread leavened with malice and wickedness, but with the unleavened bread of sincerity and truth. – 1 Corinthians 5:6-8

-Malice, according to the online dictionary, is defined as “the intention or desire to do evil; ill will”.
+According to the online dictionary, Malice is defined as “the intention or desire to do evil; ill will”.